 Password protection is provided to keep casual users from accidentally altering important parameters.

-SRS supplies a wide range of hot-cathode ionization gauges.
+SRS supplies a wide range of ion gauges.
 These include tubulated and nude designs with a variety of mounting options, and a choice of tungsten (W) or thoriated-iridium (ThO2/Ir) filaments.